Dry Needling Institute 18 Hour Certified Training Course

 - You receive a comprehensive 18 hour, three-day certified course.

-- 18 credits approved by the Kentucky Board of Chiropractic Examiners and the University of Western States.
+- 18 credits of which 12 will be live hands-on training and 6 online education approved by the Kentucky Board of Chiropractic Examiners and the University of Western States.

 - Class size is limited to ensure clinical competency and confidence.